Buffalo Public Schools

-Buffalo Public Schools serves approximately 34,000 students in Buffalo, New York, the second largest city in the state of New York.
-It is located in Erie County of western New York and operates nearly 70 facilities.
+Buffalo Public Schools serves approximately 31,000 students in Buffalo, New York, It is located in Erie County of western New York and operates nearly 70 facilities.

 History

 The Buffalo Public School System was started in 1838, 13 years after the completion of the Erie Canal and only 6 years after the 1832 incorporation of the City of Buffalo.
 Buffalo was the first city in the state of New York to have a free public education system supported by local taxes.
 Although New York City had a free public education system prior to 1838, NYC obtained additional funding through private donations and sources.
-Buffalo Public Schools' first Superintendent of Schools, Oliver Gray Steele (1805–1879), was a prominent and successful business man.
+Buffalo Public Schools' first Superintendent of Schools, Oliver Gray Steele (1805–1879), was a prominent and successful businessman.
 Originally from Connecticut, Steele relocated to Buffalo in 1827.
 He held three different terms as Superintendent between 1838 and 1852, during which twelve new elementary facilities were built, bringing the total to 15 elementary buildings.
 A building for a dedicated high school was also purchased during this time.
 Steele is credited as being the "Father of the Public Schools of Buffalo" as his reorganization of the schools in Buffalo enabled children to have access to a free public education.
 Over 35 people have held the position of Superintendent of Buffalo Public Schools since that time.

+Between 1870 and 1900, the population of Buffalo more than doubled.
+The school population grew along with it, straining existing facilities.
+Around this time, the city embarked on a campaign of expansion, constructing four public high schools in the first decades of the twentieth century.
+Additionally, several primary schools were designed by the architectural firm of Louise Bethune, the first woman to be a professional architect in the United States.

+On April 26, 2025, Richard Hy, a detective with the Buffalo Police Department, who had previously been found liable for police misconduct by the Office of the Attorney General of New York, claimed on the Unsubscribe podcast that the Buffalo Public Schools district covered up and refused to work with law enforcement with cases of sexual assaults and abuse.
+Hy also stated that Buffalo Public Schools officials and attorneys obstructed evidence and ignored subpoenas and court orders to cover up child abuse and sexual abuse within the district.
+Hy also stated that the Erie County District Attorney's office and his superiors were also frustrated to which they replied no comment with concerns about compromising ongoing investigations.
+In May 2025, Richard Hy again made additional allegations of misconduct.
+Representatives of Buffalo Public Schools and the Buffalo Teachers Federation have disputed Hy's claims.
+In late May 2025, Missouri-based lawyer Kayla Ferrel Onder was retained by 12 clients to who claimed they had been abused by BPS to file a legal complaint.
+In June, the School Board selected Rupp Pfalzgraf LLC to conduct an independent investigation into the allegations.